-A. You typically send these transactional emails through your in-house servers and have no tracking mechanism.
+A. Transactional emails are sent through in-house servers and don’t have a tracking mechanism.

-B. You think that performance of these transactional emails is not so important – after all, they are mostly notification emails.
+B. It is assumed that the performance of these transactional emails are not so important after all, since they are mostly notification emails.

-(If you think the latter, you might want to read this blog to learn how powerful transactional emails are)
+(If you think latter is true, you might want to read this blog to learn how powerful transactional emails are)

 Either ways, you are missing out on the real value of transactional emails.